ecmwf/anemoi-inference/docs/inference/configs/grib-output.rst

              - /path/to/template2.grib
            # etc

-A practical use-case is to provide different templates for different grids and/or levtypes.
+A practical use-case is to provide templates for different grids and/or levtypes.
 For example, if you are running models on both the N320 and O96 grids, you could provide templates like this:

 .. code:: yaml